thiagomendes/lab-apim-mcp/README.md

 ```
 *(Replace `{{YOUR_TENANT_ID}}` and `{{YOUR_BACKEND_APP_ID}}` with real values).*

+*If you don't know your Tenant ID, run az account show to retrieve it.*

 ### 3.3 Security Test (Expected Failure)

 Try using `@azure-apim-gw echo_message` again in VS Code.